-The ultimate controlling party of the Bank is businessman Barsegh Beglaryan, who is the owner of the Bank's shareholder "Flash" LLC.
+The ultimate controlling party of the Bank is businessman Barsegh Beglaryan, who is the shareholder of the Bank and simultaneously the owner of "Flash" LLC.

 A number of banking transactions are entered into with related parties in the normal course of business.
 These include loans, deposits and other transactions.
 These transactions were carried out on commercial terms and at market rates.